timlrx/timlrx.com/data/blog/2021-09-10-a-human-centric-approach-to-fairness-in-ai.md

 Instead of thinking about what goodness and ethics might mean for a machine, we can ask what are the characteristics of a good person.
 Through that lens, we might say that a person is ethical if he lives by certain traits or virtues which one might regard as morally good.

-The apparent simplicity and practicality of such a system of morality are also its greatest strengths. <span className="citation">Foot <a href="#ref-Foot" role="doc-biblioref">2016</a></span> in Virtue and Morality, lists three essential feature of a virtue:
+The apparent simplicity and practicality of such a system of morality are also its greatest strengths. @foot1997 in Virtue and vices, lists three essential feature of a virtue:

 1. It's a disposition of the will
 2. It's beneficial to others, or to its possessor as well as to others